These trees, which start with N, are diverse, with leaves, flowers, and textures that combine to create unique botanical wonders.

 Botanical Name: Cocos nucifera ‘Nagaland’

-The Nagaland Coconut is a dwarf variety native to the Nagaland region of India.
-It produces smaller coconuts that are high in water content and known for their sweet taste.
+A coconut variety from the landscapes of Nagaland in India is a smaller and more compact tree.
+They produce smaller coconuts that are high in water content and known for their sweet taste.
 This coconut variety can grow up to 30 feet tall and is used in both culinary and medicinal applications.
-It’s an important part of the local economy and thrives in tropical climates.
+It’s an integral part of the local economy and thrives in tropical climates.